How Aurora Serverless v2 works - Amazon Aurora

 The storage for each Aurora DB cluster consists of six copies of all your data, spread across three AZs.
 This built-in data replication applies regardless of whether your DB cluster includes any readers in addition to the writer.
 That way, your data is safe, even from issues that affect the compute capacity of the cluster.

-Aurora Serverless v2 storage has the same reliability and durability characteristics as described in Amazon Aurora storage and reliability.
+Aurora Serverless v2 storage has the same reliability and durability characteristics as described in Amazon Aurora storage.
 That's because the storage for Aurora DB clusters works the same whether the compute capacity uses Aurora Serverless v2 or provisioned.

 Configuration parameters for Aurora clusters